mmondics/wild-west-kubernetes/README.md

 ![deployed-application](images/deployed-application.png)

 As the objects finish creating, we have some warnings and errors in the Cluster resource status section.
-This indicates that some of our deployed application components are in error states.
+This indicates that some of our deployed application components did not successfully create.

 Scrolling further down this page, we find a Topology diagram for the application we just created.